 Qualifying for a low APR is important because the higher your rate is, the more interest you’ll pay.

 We recommend that you check your credit report 3-6 months before applying for auto financing.
 Doing this in advance provides you with the time to make improvements to your credit if necessary.

 If you have good credit, you can move forward with obtaining financing.
-However, if your credit is less than impressive and you can delay applying for a new loan, it would be best to fix some of the issues with your credit to improve your score.
+However, if your credit is less than impressive, and you can delay applying for a new loan, it would be best to fix the issues with your credit to improve your score.

 How To Improve Your Credit Score

 Here are a few tips to help you boost your credit score and qualify for better auto financing terms, which can save you hundreds or even thousands of dollars over the life of the loan.

 - Pay off as much debt as you can to creditors - specifically high-interest debt

 - Pay off any credit card debt you can - the goal is to keep your utilization rate below 30% if they’re not paid off in full